danyjames-04/Royal-Road-Upload-Automation/README.md

 ---

 ### After it finishes
-<<<<<<< HEAD
-Go to your Royal Road author dashboard and you'll see all your chapters saved as drafts, ready for you to review and publish whenever you want.
 =======
 Go to your Royal Road author dashboard and you'll see all your chapters saved as drafts with their scheduled publish dates already filled in.
 They will go live automatically on their scheduled dates — no further action needed.